 Instructions for download and installation as well as a Users Guide is at: Surname Web

-This is a totally free download.
-Features and capabilities are very similar to the paid genealogy software programs.
-Although development is frozen and it will not be updated, it still possesses the essential features of a comprehensive program.
-Also, ca. June 2012, it was announced that LDS will be discontinuing user support.
-But it apparently will still be available for free download and is recommended as a "starter" program for those new and unsure.
-There are active user communities and mailing lists for these programs.
+There were active user communities and mailing lists for these programs.
 The initial PAF4 GUI version was reportedly a copy of Ancestral Quest (AQ).
 AQ supposedly is being actively maintained and may be a migration path for PAF users.
 PAF5 and AQ are Unicode compatible.

-Download requires a simple "registration" which just consists of supplying name and email.
-A Version 1 is not known to me; Version 2 was a very old loose collection of programs with limited functionality and should be quickly forgotten.
+Existence of a Version 1 is not known to me.
+Version 2 was a very old loose collection of programs with limited functionality and extremely poor user interface which should be quickly forgotten.
 Version 3 (PAF-3/PAF3) was the first "real" comprehensive family tree program with data entry screens and lineage-linked database, a character-based version requiring only MS-DOS.
-Version 4 (PAF-4/PAF4) was the first version developed to support the Windows GUI and retained the PAF-3 compatible database format.
+I still use it, running under Windows 3.11.
+Version 4 (PAF-4/PAF4) was the first version developed to support the Windows GUI and retained the PAF 3 compatible database format with a few data element additions.
+It had the additional advantage of having a more comprehensive database integrity and repair routing than PAF 3.
 Version 5 converts to a different database format which is not backward-compatible with the previous versions.
 The user interface of 4 and 5 is similar; 5 has a few additional features.
-PAF 3 is not online for download but is, I think, included on the CD distribution which must be ordered through the LDS Distribution Center in Salt Lake City.
+PAF 3 was issued on diskettes and not online for download but was, I think, included on the CD distribution which was ordered through the LDS Distribution Center in Salt Lake City.
 All support GEDCOM file generation.

 A helpful history: A Brief History of Personal Ancestral File